dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

 **Preact** is small enough that your code is the largest part of your application.
 It has one of the fastest Virtual DOM libraries out there, thus making it very fast.

-Bulding a web experience with Preact means having less JavaScript code to download, parse and execute.
+Building a web experience with Preact means having less JavaScript code to download, parse and execute.
 I bet everyone wants that!

 In addition, Auth0 can help secure your **Preact** apps with more than just username-password authentication.
 It provides features like [multifactor auth](https://auth0.com/docs/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more.
 [Sign up](javascript:signup\(\)) today so you can focus on building features unique to your app.